Specific Training Opportunities

 Overview

 In this rotation, interns will spend 1 half-day a week shadowing family medicine residents during primary care clinics.
 Interns shadow one resident physician a week, going into the exam room to observe the medical interview and non-sensitive exams.
-Some patient visits may be through telehealth, or through video conferencing lines within the clinic rather than being in the exam room with a patient if the patient presents with a suspected contagious illness (e.g. COVID).
+Some patient visits may be through telehealth, or through video conferencing lines within the clinic.
 The intern will provide feedback to the resident on behavioral medicine skills according to the resident’s curriculum year.
 The intern may also provide brief interventions with patients to model appropriate skills or as requested by the physician.
 This rotation provides experience in teaching and supervision, as well as development of clinical skills such as motivational interviewing and other brief interventions.

 Interns will learn: